-Synopsis: Homer Macauley (Mickey Rooney), a young white man, takes care of his family while his brother serves in WWII.
-In one touching scene, two young white boys go to the public library to look at books even though they can’t read yet, and encounter a friendly white female librarian.
+Synopsis: Homer Macauley (Mickey Rooney) takes care of his family while his brother serves in WWII.
+In one touching scene, two boys go to the public library to look at books even though they can’t read yet, and encounter a friendly librarian.

 Role Call: Adeline De Walt Reynolds as Librarian—Information Provider (female)

 Details: Dir.
 Jim Sheridan.
 Perf.
 Daniel Day-Lewis, Emma Thompson, Pete Postelthwaite.
 Universal, 1993.
 Based on the autobiographical book Proved Innocent by Gerry Conlon.

 Synopsis: Gerry Conlon (Daniel Day-Lewis) is coerced into confessing to an IRA bombing and spends 14 years in prison trying to prove his innocence.
 His lawyer (Emma Thompson) tries to locate police records, but the chief archivist is not cooperative.

 Role Call: Alan Barry as Archivist Jenkins—Anti-Social Librarian; Liam O’Callaghan as Archivist 2—Information Provider (male)